Gulgam

 Gulgam is a village in Kupwara district, and the Indian union territory of Jammu and Kashmir.
 The village is 6 km away from Kupwara.
 There are 119 scheduled tribes persons of which 55 are females and 64 are males.
 Females constitute 46.22% and males constitute 53.78% of the scheduled tribes population.
 Scheduled tribes constitute 1.23% of the total population.

 Population density of Gulgam is 1754.71 persons per square kilometer.

 Demographics

 As of the 2011 Census of India, Gulgam village has a total population of 9,679 people including 4,944 males and 4,735 females.
 The literacy rate of the village is 49.40%.
+Male literate population is 2773, while female literate population is 2008.